waggle-sensor/summer2022/ZOERNER/dailylogs.md

 - Assisted with TRACER forecasting and attended briefing (Air Quality)
 - Worked with data set in OpenCV
 - Continued with TMS trainings

+#### Overview

+- Chose data from 5/20/22 because it was a heavy rain event
+- Filtered out data < 40dBz as this is a widely accepted value used to use only convective precip.
+This will help to eliminate radar noise/lower reflectivities to get down to the core shape.
+- Began to select radar images that would provide good data for image processing (different shapes)
+- Pre-processed images to binary with thresholding with all pixels below 70 are set to 0 (black) and all pixels above 70 are set to 255 (white) to assist further with eliminating radar noise.
+Unsure if this is a proper method.

 ---